bford21/beautiful-jekyll/_posts/2019-08-04-reoccuring-bitcoin-buys.md

 ---

 As a Software Engineer I'm constantly thinking about efficiency.
 What's the time complexity of this algorithm, can this be parallelized, where is the bottleneck?
 So when I setup reoccurring Bitcoin buys on Coinbase it bothered me quite a bit that they took a 4% fee and my newly purchased Bitcoin wasn't available for withdrawal for 3-5 business days.
-Sounds like the current banking system reimagined amirite? :laughing:

-## Problem:
+## Problem
 Coinbase reoccurring buys incur a 4% fee.
 This compounded over time can be a significant amount of BTC.
 Your funds are also not available for withdrawal for 3-5 business days.

 ## Solution